 If you suspect that someone used your identity, contact the company’s fraud department.
 You won’t be responsible for any of the debt, as long as you report it in a timely manner.

 Even if you don’t suspect any activity, that doesn’t mean the hackers didn’t acquire your information.
-As mentioned before, it is unaware what they have done with this information.
+As mentioned before, it is unaware of what they have done with this information.
 They could be selling it for others to potentially utilize.

 Freezing your account is simple and can be done through the 3 major credit bureaus.
 You can unfreeze it at any point with the PIN that you’ll be given from them.
 Make sure you keep your PIN because they will not send it to you again.
 Call any of the 3 bureaus or visit their websites:

 To truly ensure your identity’s safety, set up a fraud alert to notify any companies.
-When a loan or credit card company goes to run your credit, an alert will appear which will require the company to request further identification.
+When a loan or credit card company goes running your credit, an alert will appear which will require the company to request further identification.
 With the freezing your credit and the fraud alert combined, you should be pretty safe.

 The alert will last 90 days, so if you need to continue the alert you will have to renew it.
 You can do it through these phone numbers or website locations:

 With TFC Title Loans, we will be able to get you a loan regardless of your credit score.
-We use many different factors to determine your qualifications for an auto title loan through factors like: your ability to pay off the loan, the equity value of your vehicle.
+We use many different factors to determine your qualifications for an auto title loan through factors like your ability to pay off the loan, the equity value of your vehicle.

 Not to mention, our application process is fast and simple!
 All you need to do is call our number or apply through our website.
 The application takes less than 5 minutes, and there are no obligations.
 Apply today and get your money in as little as one business day!